phptek/silverstripe-jsontext/README.md

 The module exposes a fully featured JSON query and update API allowing developers to use XPath-like queries via [JSONPath](http://goessner.net/articles/JsonPath/) or [Postgres' JSON operators](https://www.postgresql.org/docs/9.5/static/functions-json.html) (with some differences, see below) to query and update JSON data.

+### Why?

+I've been wanting to write this module for over two years.
+Prior-to and during that time I have encountered scenarios in more than one project where storing several (10s) of terse configuration parameters in separate database columns just seemed crazy.

+There's also the time all you wanted was a simple key -> value store but didn't want to muck about with the overhead of two or more datastores like MySQL or Postgres together with MongoDB for example.

+On one project I even went as far as an entire tab within `getCMSFields()` that used multiple standard CMS form fields taking their data from, and updating to, a single field comprising JSON data for one spect of the system's configuration.

+And if you needed further convincing that a JSON store in an RDBMS is not such a crazy idea, well Postgres, MySQL, Oracle and MSSQL 2016 all have, or at time of writing, are planning to have such a field...

+### Postgres

 In Postgres both the `->` and `->>` operators act as string and integer key matchers on a JSON array or object respectively.
 The module however treats both source types the same - they are after all *both JSON* so `->` is used as an **Integer Matcher** and `->>` as a **String Matcher**
 *regardless* of the "type" of source JSON stored.
 The `#>` **Path Matcher** operator can act as an object or a text matcher, but the module wishes to simplify things and as such the `#>` operator is *just a simple path matcher*.

+### Return types

-Regardless of the type of query in-use you can set what type you'd like the data returned in via the `setReturnType()` method, on a query by query basis.
+Regardless of the type of query you can set what type you'd like the data returned in via the `setReturnType()` method on a query by query basis.

 Legitimate types are: